kiali/core-ui/README.md

 |- core-ui
 ```

-Before linking core-ui and types libraries, react and react-dom dependencies from application ui need to be linked to use same version in both places.
+Before linking core-ui and types libraries, react, react-dom and react-redux dependencies from application ui need to be linked to use same version in both places.

 ```sh
 cd work/application-ui